postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ## Adding images

-Images liven up your documentation and help your ideas come across more clearly.
+Images liven up your documentation and help your ideas come across with more clarity.
 You can upload an image file from your computer or embed an image that's hosted online.

 ### Uploading an image